-A Dormer as long as there is enough space to contain it.
+A Dormer acan be placed anywhere within a roof plane, as long as there is enough space to contain it.

 Select Build> Roof> Build Roof> Dormer and click within an existing roof plane to place a floating dormer at that location.
 Once a dormer is created, it can be moved, resized and opened for specification.
-For more information, see "Editing Auto Dormers" on page 194 of the Reference Manual.
+For more information, see "Editing Auto Dormers" on page 230 of the Reference Manual.